 In addition to all the above-stated practices, you should also clearly define CI/CD implementation processes, use asynchronous communication to achieve loosely coupled services, and bake application security into all phases of

 How Microservices are Transforming Industries: Use Cases from Capital One, Facebook, Uber, and more

 As microservice is an architectural style, a single tool might not be sufficient to control the entire workflow.
 An organization should start by understanding the challenges of the existing tech stack and accordingly select a tool based on its functionality, license, benefits, and challenges.

 Here are some of the development tools that help increase the developers’ productivity and play an essential role in microservice development.

 - Containerization platforms – Microservices become independently scalable and deployable by using isolated workload environments that containerization platforms provide.
 For example, a popular platform, Docker, enables you to containerize your microservices and simplify delivery and management.

 - Container orchestration platforms – Kubernetes (K8s) works wonders for automating the scaling, management, and deployment of microservice applications.
 This renowned framework allows you to manage hundreds or thousands of containers at a production scale.

 - Messaging tools – REST/HTTP works well for synchronous request/reply patterns and public-facing APIs.
 However, it’s not suited for event-driven microservices.
-A message queue consists of messages sent between services/applications, and it decouples heavyweight processing and smooth spiky workloads.
+A message queue consists of messages sent between small independent services/applications, and it decouples heavyweight processing and smooth spiky workloads.
 Standard messaging tools are RabbitMQ and Kafka.